leapmotion/os-controls/src/components/library/README.md

 Some possibilities for resource conventions are the following.

-1. Construction is resource acquisition, destruction is release (GLTexture2, GLShader does this), and if a failure occurs during resource acquisition (which is the same as construction), an exception is thrown.
+1. Construction is resource acquisition, destruction is release (GLTexture2, Shader does this), and if a failure occurs during resource acquisition (which is the same as construction), an exception is thrown.
 2. Construction creates an "invalid/empty" resource, there is a separate Initialize/Create method,